Doug Close - Consultant

 “Communities need to take back control and invest in their local food systems (aka Food Sheds) by building organizations that focus on localization….. history has clearly demonstrated that cooperative models empower local communities, everyday people and build democratic processes.”

 Born and raised in the northwest suburbs of Chicago, Doug went on to graduate from Eastern Illinois University with a B.A. in Communications.
-Doug currently resides in Huntley with his wife Kathie and two of their three boys, the other successfully graduating Northern Illinois University and now residing in Arizona.
-Doug currently enjoys a successful career as Vice President for Gale Sayers’ computer solutions company, Sayers, managing a nationwide computer security practice for the past twelve years.
+Doug currently resides in Huntley with his wife Kathie and two of their three boys, the other successfully graduating Northern Illinois University.
+Doug currently enjoys a successful career as an SVP for a national cybersecurity solutions company.
 Prior to Doug’s career in the computer industry, Doug owned and operated a small business for thirteen years.

 Doug is committed to ensuring the food cooperative store is a success and is inspired by the progress and community support to date.
 Doug also believes cooperation is the key component to a resilient future and history has clearly demonstrated that cooperative models empower local communities, everyday people and build democratic processes.
 Cooperatives also keep wealth in the communities well beyond just money to include a sense of place, empowerment, leadership, and charity.